Sharp comparison and maximum principles via horizontal normal mapping in the Heisenberg group: Introduction

 \begin{theorem}[Aleksandrov-type maximum principle] Let $\Omega \subset \H^{n}$ be an open, horizontally bounded and convex set.
 If $u:\overline{\Omega} \to \R$ is a continuous $H-$convex function which verifies $u=0$ on $\partial \Omega$, then

 where $C_n>0$ depends only on $n$. \end{theorem}

 The proof of Theorem \ref{Alexandrov-n} is a puzzle which is assembled by several pieces: basic comparison principle, maximum principle on horizontal planes, horizontal normal mapping of cone functions, Harnack-type inequality, and quantitative description of the twirling effect of horizontal planes.
+Some of the pieces in this puzzle are readily available in the current literature: in particular the Harnack-type inequality for $H-$convex functions has been proven by Gutierrez and Montanari in \cite{GuMo-CommPDE}, in the same paper the authors apply this result to obtain estimates on the boundary behavior of $H-$convex functions.

 Theorem \ref{Alexandrov-n} is {\it sharp} which is shown as follows: for a given $\eps\in (0,1)$ we construct an open, bounded and convex set $\Omega\subset \H^{1}$ and a continuous $H-$convex function $u:\overline{\Omega} \to \R$ which verifies $u=0$ on $\partial \Omega$ and $u<0$ in $\Omega$ such that $\L_{HS}^{2}(\partial_Hu(\Omega))<\infty$, and